aces/Loris/docs/deprecated_wiki/Installing-Loris-in-Brief.md

 > Note that the path is assumed to be var/www/loris however your own path may be var/www/`<project-name>`, depending on your setup.

 1. `cd /var/www`
-1. [[Get the latest release URL|https://github.com/aces/Loris/wiki/Getting-the-Release]] and then (e.g.) `sudo wget https://github.com/aces/Loris/archive/v18.0.4.zip -O release.zip`
+1. [[Get the latest release URL|https://github.com/aces/Loris/wiki/Getting-the-Release]] and then (e.g.) `sudo wget https://github.com/aces/Loris/archive/v21.0.1.zip -O release.zip`
 1. `sudo unzip release.zip`
 1. `ls`, you should see a directory named `Loris-_XX-X-X_`
 1. `sudo mv Loris* loris`
 1. `ls`, you should see a `loris` directory
 1. `sudo rm release.zip`
-1. `sudo chown lorisadmin.lorisadmin loris`
+1. `sudo chown -R lorisadmin.lorisadmin loris`

 # Running the Install Script